Milton Valenzuela: Lugano

 On 30 January 2022, Valenzuela signed a contract with Lugano in Switzerland until 30 June 2025.

+Independiente

+On 15 July 2025, Valenzuela returned to Argentina to join Independiente as a free agent, signing a contract until the end of 2026.

 Personal life

 Before moving to Columbus, Ohio, Valenzuela lived with his entire family in Argentina.
 He admitted that there was a learning curve that comes with moving from Argentina to the United States, while also living by himself for the first time.
 However, he believes that these experiences will help him become a better person and a stronger footballer.